RoyRao2333/UsefulExtensions/README.md

-# SwiftExtensions
+# UsefulExtensions
-A collection of useful collections for Swift.
+A collection of useful collections for various of programming languages.